hltcoe/sandle/README.md

 }'
 ```

-and on a local Sandle deployment:
+and an equivalent call to a Sandle service:

 ```bash
 curl "http://YOUR_SANDLE_SERVER/v1/completions" \